emadmoenes/Egypt_Tourist_Guide_BLOC/README.md

 - Enhance the Government Page by including Google Maps functionality for each landmark.
 - Display a Google Map widget in each landmark's details page with a marker indicating the landmark's location.
 - When the map is clicked, the user is redirected to Google Maps with the landmark's longitude and latitude to start navigation.
+- The output image of place details with google map => in assets/images with name of place_details_output.
 ---

 ## Navigation Flow